KaryFramling/py-ciu/README.md

-# CIU-Py
+# py-ciu

 *Explainable Machine Learning through Contextual Importance and Utility*

 **NOTE: This python implementation is currently a work in progress.
 As such some of the functionality present in the original R version is not quite yet available.**

-The *CIU-Python* library provides methods to generate post-hoc explanations for machine learning-based classifiers.
+The *py-ciu* library provides methods to generate post-hoc explanations for machine learning-based classifiers.

 # What is CIU?